Looking for a new driving iron, but not sure which is right for you?

 We considered driving irons from each of the major golf manufacturers.
 Where possible we tested the clubs ourselves.
 But when we couldn’t get our hands on them physically, we looked at features and real reviews from both golf pros and buyers.
 We also asked several golf pros for their recommendations.

-In the end we whittled down our choice to just 5 driving irons, with a best overall, one for each level of handicap (high, mid, low) and a budget option for those who want to test the water.
+In the end we whittled down our choice to just 6 driving irons, with a best overall, one for each level of handicap (high, mid, low) a budget option for those who want to test the water, and an option for maximizing distance off the tee.

 There was no bias, and while we may make a small commission if you click a link and order one of the driving irons on our list, we didn’t allow this to influence our decision.